 Aurora Health Care provides financial assistance through the following programs:

 – Affordable Care Act

 The Medical College of Wisconsin also offers a peace of mind program to patients who find it impossible to pay for the IVF cost.
 Majority of the packages come with a refund milestone that compensates patients for cancelled or unsuccessful treatments.

 It participates in the Attain IVF program which offers multiple payment plans for the advanced fertility treatments like IVF.
 The cost covers for the following:

 The cost breakdown at the fertility center is as follows:

 Cancelled cycle after embryo transfer refund: $1,550

-Through Attain Fertility plans at Wisconsin, patients can find a discount on the total IVF cost in Wisconsin.
+Through Attain Fertility plans at Wisconsin, patients can find a discount on the total IVF cost.
 Through these packages, they can receive multiple IVF cycles against a single fee.
 The Attain IVF program is available in two options:

 – Core Plan: Offers 2 egg retrievals and transfers with the transfer of all resulting embryos.
 This plan is only available for patients using their own eggs.